sccn/eegstats/README.md

 ## Do not download GitHub zip file

-Downloading the zip file, you will be missing the restingIAF code dependency.
+You will miss the resting IAF code dependency when downloading the zip file.
 Instead, download the plugin from the EEGLAB extension manager.

 ## Checkout repository